top of page

 STUDENT SPEAKER bios Support BACK TO AWARDS Natalie Barth Natalie is actively involved in a variety of ways at PHS.
 She has been part of the INSIGHT: Serving Others program, is a member of the Hope Squad, and serves as the senior representative on the Pewaukee School Board representing our student body in partnership with other representatives of the community.
 8TH GRADE - ACMS Lana Flammang 12TH GRADER - PHS Miles Giese 5TH GRADER - HORIZON Miles is the kindest student.
 He works really hard to make sure everyone is included.
 He has formed a really cool bond with a student in his class with disabilities this year and he enjoys getting to spend time with him.
 Miles works incredibly hard in class, and perseverance is an obvious strength.
 He also pushes himself when enrichment opportunities are offered, and tries to go above and beyond whenever he can.
 Dillys Boateng Dillys is a confident and creative leader who contributes directly to the culture and climate of PHS.
 She utilizes her exemplary skillsets when cooking for celebrities and at public events, when creating new ideas and recipes, when compiling a fantastic business ensemble, and when she uses these skills to contribute to nonprofits.
 Her passion is helping others, and she does this consistently through a strong work ethic balanced with kindness and charisma.
 12TH GRADER - PHS 12TH GRADER - PHS Zhara Dhoondia Zahra is the Student Body President and an outstanding leader.
 She challenges herself academically, and is involved in a variety of extra-curriculars including FBLA, HOSA, Hope Squad, & Key Club Zack Brimmer 7TH GRADER - ACMS Zack is a reliable, dedicated student.
 He is an outstanding attribute to our classroom discussions.
 He is always making connections and moving our learning forward as a class.
 He is responsible, dependable, and innovative.
 He inspires and leads by example.
 10TH GRADER - PHS Bobby Edwards Bobby exudes positivity and inclusion and emulates great characteristics in how our students treat our substitute teachers.
 He is also a regular person in the office in the morning due to his role in announcements which promotes connections with substitutes.
 Eden Drew 3TH GRADER - HORIZON Eden has worked hard to connect with other students this year.
 She has formed new friendships and worked hard to adjust to a new school.
 Eden has shown so much growth this year!
 Lana has a strong commitment to academic excellence and intellectual growth.
 She has an intrinsic motivation to do her best and consistently engages in higher-order thinking with both staff, peers, and in her overall engagement in the classroom.
 Lana is an inspiring representative in this role.
 Kennedy Hunley 8TH GRADER - ACMS Kennedy consistently cares about and values her learning at a high level.
 She seeks feedback to improve and works well in teams.
 She is an amazing model to her peers in maturity, kindness and academic growth.
 Aadhya Jampani 4TH GRADER - HORIZON Aadhya has helped implement Playground Pals at Horizon, which is a group of students who wear vests at recess to indicate that they are willing to play with others who are looking for someone to play with.
 Aadhya demonstrates positivity throughout the day at Horizon and serves on the Horizon student council.
 Aadhya is a committed and hard working student!
 Sloan Karas 2ND GRADER - PLE Sloan is someone every child in the class feels safe and comfortable around.
 She is compassionate and always looking to lend a helping hand.
 Sloan is a wonderful example of empathy in action.
 Her outgoing personality helps her connect with classmates and staff.
 She helps make PLE the best it can be.
 Ava Marrero 8TH GRADER - ACMS We are so proud to nominate Ava for her commitment to positive attendance throughout her time at middle school.
 She has shown a strong commitment to growth and personal responsibility.
 Her efforts to show up more consistently reflect resilience and a desire to stay engaged in her learning—an example we are proud to recognize.
 Cole Murphy 3RD GRADER - PLE Cole is an enthusiastic 3rd grader who is a member of Horizon’s student council.
 Cole loves to read and keep up on current events by watching the news.
 He has helped support Horizon’s implementation of Playground Pals to provide a welcoming recess environment.
 Harper Murray 5TH GRADER - HORIZON Harper is a natural-born speaker who captivates her audience with confidence, charisma, and poise.
 She thoroughly prepares every presentation, ensuring her message is clear, engaging, and impactful.
 Her ability to connect with an audience through eye contact, expression, and enthusiasm sets her apart as a dynamic communicator.
 Alyssa Pease 3RD GRADER - HORIZON Alyssa has shown amazing leadership and empathy in her classroom.
 She has helped a student (Eden) to feel like she belongs.
 She even helps others fulfill roles of leadership in the class.
 She has presented and taught lessons in her classroom.
 Alyssa has shown skills in Contribute, Connect, and Care in the Graduate Profile.
 Julia Piper 11TH GRADER - PHS Julia is passionate about mental health and support for our students.
 This is exemplified through her leadership organizing the Hope Walk in the fall semester, her involvement in Hope Squad, and her leadership in volunteering in the CARE CLOSET.
 Harper Pollex 2ND GRADER - PLE Harper is a dedicated and hardworking student who always puts her best effort into everything she does.
 She makes kind choices, and treats others with respect.
 Her determination and kindness make her a wonderful part of the PLE community.
 Sage Roberts 8TH GRADER - ACMS Sage challenges herself to grow on a daily basis and is a role model of maturity and kindness in our house.
 Sage has not only volunteered her time to sort food and support the mission of the Pewaukee Food Pantry on the days we've organized volunteers as a house, but has also sought additional volunteer time on her own.
 Her beautiful heart is a wonderful representation of care for others and the impact that one passionate and kind person can have on her community.
 Selah Roberts 12TH GRADER - PHS Selah is a quiet leader that exceeds expectations in the classroom, activities and athletics.
 Selah embodies the complete package of an all around outstanding performer who sets an example for those around her.
 Jonathan Roth 11TH GRADER - PHS Jonathan has served as an ambassador of our technical education program through multiple events.
 He is a go to leader for connecting with local companies in this field.
 He values networking and demonstrates exemplary professionalism in all his endeavors.
 Owen Schrader 2ND GRADER - PLE Owen shows a strong internal drive, always eager to try new things and learn, even when faced with challenges.
 He approaches obstacles with a positive attitude, never gives up, and asks questions or seeks help to keep moving forward.
 Owen’s enthusiasm is contagious, and he embraces every opportunity to grow and showcase his talents.
 Sage Seligman 8TH GRADER - ACMS Sage consistently demonstrates kindness, a willingness to help others, and serves as an exemplary role model for all students.
 Her involvement in the Compass Crew reflects her compassion and dedication to taking on leadership responsibilities to contributing to a positive culture and climate Max Smith 12TH GRADER - PHS A passionate and engaged learner, Max Smiths brings exceptional energy to every class.
 As the Salutatorian of the Class of 2025 and a High Merit Award Finalist, he demonstrates outstanding academic achievement while actively participating in numerous extracurricular activities.
 Avery Spielman 4TH GRADER - HORIZON Avery is one of Horizon’s student council members.
 She is an active member with a positive attitude who demonstrates leadership both in and out of the classroom.
 Anna Terrian 12TH GRADER - PHS Anna demonstrates remarkable resilience, turning obstacles into opportunities to become stronger.
 As a talented basketball player, she also stands out as a positive and influential leader on the court, in the classroom, and within the school community.
 Whenever she notices a need, she takes initiative to find solutions and make a difference.
 She has been a key member in the Insight: Serving Others program, and has gone above and beyond to highlight her experiences in the program.
 Amy Terrian 12TH GRADER - PHS Amy is not only an outstanding basketball player, but she is a critical positive leader on the court, in the classroom and throughout the school community.
 She views challenges as an opportunity to get stronger.
 Amy has been a leader in the Insight: Global Business program, and has used her strong public speaking skills to serve as a leader and role model for younger students.
 Ben Varner 12TH GRADER - PHS Ben Varner is the Valedictorian of the Class of 2025.
 Ben is a true asset to any class he attends and his enthusiasm for learning is unparalleled.
 He is a High Merit Award Finalist and balances his academic accomplishments with involvement in a variety of extracurriculars Linga Vinod Karthi 2ND GRADER - PLE Linga is a student that everyone has something positive to say about.
 He is kind, caring, and supportive of everyone around him.
 He demonstrates quiet leadership skills by always doing what is expected and leading by example Allison Wilary 8TH GRADER - ACMS Allison demonstrates exemplary leadership and strong communication skills.
 She has the ability to inspire others, and is a positive role model for others.
 Autumn Xiong 12TH GRADER - PHS Autumn is an exceptional performer and has been a vital part of our Performing Arts program for the past four years.
 She creates a culture of excellence through her commitment, preparedness, and work ethic.
 She inspires others, positively influencing her peers with her leadership.
 BACK TO AWARDS

-• ASA CLARK MIDDLE | PewaukeeSD
+• HORIZON | PewaukeeSD

 Copyright @ 2025 Pewaukee School District - all rights reserved.